Jeija/renard-phy/README.md

 <img src="logo.svg" align="right" width="20%"/>

-`renard-phy` is an open source physical layer implementation of the Sigfox protocol's uplink and downlink in the C programming language for use with software defined radios (SDRs).
+`renard-phy` is an open source physical layer implementation of the Sigfox protocol's uplink and downlink written in Python for use with software defined radios (SDRs).
 It supports demodulating received Sigfox uplinks and downlinks recorded as WAV files (e.g. with [gqrx](http://gqrx.dk/) and any SDR hardware that supports Sigfox's frequency range).
 Modulating uplink and downlink frames is supported for the [*HackRF One*](https://greatscottgadgets.com/hackrf/) SDR.